U.S. retail sales rebound on autos, building materials

 The report on Thursday from the Commerce Department also showed broad gains in sales ahead of the holiday shopping season, which bodes well for consumer spending and the overall economy as the fourth quarter gets under way.

+“The consumer has the wind at their backs and with gasoline prices falling at the pump, we expect even more spending in the next couple of months,” said Chris Rupkey, chief economist at MUFG in New York.

+Retail sales increased 0.8 percent last month.
+But data for September was revised down to show sales slipping 0.1 percent instead of rising 0.1 percent.
+August sales were also weaker than previously thought.

-Retail sales increased 0.8 percent last month after a downwardly revised 0.1 percent dip in September.
-Economists polled by Reuters had forecast retail sales increasing 0.5 percent in October after the previously reported 0.1 percent gain in September.
+Economists polled by Reuters had forecast retail sales increasing 0.5 percent in October.
 Sales rose 4.6 percent from a year ago.

 Excluding automobiles, gasoline, building materials and food services, retail sales increased 0.3 percent last month.
 These so-called core retail sales correspond most closely with the consumer spending component of gross domestic product.

 Data for September was revised lower to show core retail sales rising 0.3 percent instead of gaining 0.5 percent as previously reported.
+August core retail sales were also revised down to show them falling 0.2 percent instead of being unchanged.

-Consumer spending, which accounts for more than two-thirds of U.S. economic activity, is being underpinned by a strong labor market, characterized by a 3.7 percent unemployment rate.
+While that suggests some loss of momentum in consumer spending, which accounts for more than two-thirds of U.S. economic activity, consumption remains underpinned by a strong labor market, characterized by a 3.7 percent unemployment rate.

 The lowest unemployment rate in nearly 49 years is boosting wages, with annual wage growth recording its biggest increase in 9-1/2 years in October.
 Jobs market strength was underscored by a separate report from the Labor Department on Thursday showing a marginal increase in the number of Americans filing for unemployment benefits last week.

+“Solid job growth and wage increases are the main sources of support for consumer spending and so far, so good,” said Jennifer Lee, a senior economist at BMO Capital Markets in Toronto.

 Strong domestic demand and a tightening labor market support views that the Federal Reserve will increase interest rates in December for the fourth time this year.
-The U.S. central bank last Thursday kept rates unchanged, but noted that the labor market “continued to strengthen and...economic activity has been rising at a strong rate.”
+The U.S. central bank last Thursday kept rates unchanged, but noted that data “indicates that the labor market has continued to strengthen and that economic activity has been rising at a strong rate.”

-The dollar held at higher levels against a basket of currencies after Thursday’s data, while U.S. Treasury yields fell.
+The dollar was trading higher against a basket of currencies after Thursday’s data, while U.S. Treasury yields fell.

 The trend in retail sales, if sustained, could keep the economy on a solid growth path even as business investment is slowing, the trade deficit is expected to deteriorate further and the housing market continues to weaken.